pnnl/NWQ-Sim/vqe/docs/components/vqe_states.md

 std::vector<std::vector<ValType> > coeffs;         // vector of diagonalized operator coefficients
 ```

-Gradient-based optimization is handled by an SPSA estimator (see optimization.md), with the `compute_gradient` flag used to indicate whether the chosen optimizer was gradient-based (e.g. LD_MMA) or gradient-free (e.g. LN_COBYLA).
+Gradient-based optimization is handled by an SPSA estimator (see optimization.md), with the `compute_gradient` flag used to indicate whether the chosen optimizer is gradient-based (e.g., LD_MMA) or gradient-free (e.g., LN_COBYLA).
 ```c++
 SPSA g_est;                                        // stochastic gradient estimator
 bool compute_gradient;                             // flag to compute gradient (depends on optimizer selected)
 ```

 `process_rank` is used to ensure that only the root node prints messages in MPI settings.
 Non-MPI subclasses initialize `process_rank=0`. `callback` is a function to print optimization status messages back to the user, with the prototype:

 `typedef std::function<void(const std::vector<ValType>& x, ValType ene, IdxType iter)> Callback;`